philsbln/ipv6-app-testing/draft-tiesel-v6ops-ipv6-app-testing.md

 ## Testing with Partially Broken Connectivity

 In Dual-Stack deployments, situations may arise where communication is partially broken for one or more address families:
-From the Communication endpoints that are expected to be reachable using both address families, some may only be reachable by one address family, while others may only be reachable by the other.
+From the communication endpoints that are expected to be reachable using both address families, some may only be reachable by one address family, while others may only be reachable by the other.
 Testing applications against these scenarios can become a key enabler for users' acceptance of IPv6, especially during a transition phase where partially broken connectivity is expected more frequently.